The Working Capital programme ended on the 31st October 2020.

-The Pilot is intended to demonstrate that Central London Forward’s eight member local authorities bring together a complex array of local services and businesses across a to provide integrated support for residents facing multiple barriers to work.
+The Pilot intended to demonstrate that Central London Forward’s eight member local authorities bring together a complex array of local services and businesses across a to provide integrated support for residents facing multiple barriers to work.

 - Improving the experience of participants through the provision of a consistent caseworker who is responsible for brokering access to specialist provision.